Skip to content

 • Chronic blepharitis or persistent blepharoconjunctivitis unresponsive to treatment

-• Yellowish thickening or yellowish mass of the eyelid
+• Yellowish thickening or yellow mass of the eyelid

 • Eyelid lesion with loss of eyelashes

 Even if it appears to be a chalazion, always submit the curettage material for pathological examination.
-In some cases, response to antibiotic eye ointment can help differentiate pagetoid spread from blepharitis.
+In some cases, the presence or absence of improvement with antibiotic eye ointment can help differentiate pagetoid spread from blepharitis.

-• Conjunctival mapping biopsy: To determine the extent of the lesion, biopsy multiple sites from the palpebral and bulbar conjunctiva of both eyelids in four quadrants.
+• Conjunctival mapping biopsy: To determine the extent of the lesion, perform multiple biopsies from the palpebral and bulbar conjunctiva in all four quadrants of both eyelids.
 This is essential for determining the extent of pagetoid spread.

 If sebaceous carcinoma is suspected, the following imaging tests are performed to evaluate metastasis and invasion.